15 Best Sprinter Van Conversions [2022 Inspiration Guide!]

 The bed converts to an eating and work area, with an antique pine table with copper and brass fittings.

 This van was built by VanLife Builds and is an incredibly unique design for families.
+Easily one of the best van tours we’ve ever featured.

 The driver and double bench passenger seats swivel all the way around to face an additional 2 seats for seating for up to 5!
 Two swivel tables provide an eating or work area and even swivel right out of the door.
 The seat bottoms lift up for storage, including seatbelts.